-Paper 1 (40% of the qualification)Section A: Reading - A range of questions on an unseen 19th-century fiction extract.Section B: Writing - A choice of descriptive or narrative writing tasks.
+Section A: Reading - A range of questions on an unseen 19th-century fiction extract.

+Section B: Writing - A choice of descriptive or narrative writing tasks.

-Paper 2 (60% of the qualification) Section A: Reading - A range of questions on two thematically linked, unseen nonfiction extracts.
-Section B: Writing - A choice of two transactional writing (letters, speeches, articles)
+Section A: Reading - A range of questions on two thematically linked, unseen nonfiction extracts.

-tasks.
+Section B: Writing - A choice of two transactional writing (letters, speeches, articles) tasks.
 There will be a thematic link to the reading extracts.